 Along the same lines, practice and polish your general sales pitch.
 Tell your potential customer about you, your company, what makes you better than your competitors, and the basics of how you do the job.
 If it applies, have some pictures to show them, offer to give them names and numbers of references, and let them know that you’re licensed, bonded, and insured (or any other designation that comes with your line of work).

 At the end of the conversation, make sure you have multiple forms of contact in case one doesn’t work.
 Let them know when to expect your quote and deliver on it.
 Don’t be late.
 You don’t want your customer thinking, “If she can’t get me a quote on time, how will the job go?”

 The Actual Quote

 Itemize your quote.
 List all the details that were agreed to.
 Nobody wants to see a number without knowing how you came to it.
-You don’t have to reveal all of your secrets—like wholesale pricing or anything, but if there are materials and labor, break those into line items.
+You don’t have to reveal all of your secrets (like wholesale pricing, for example), but if there are materials and labor, break those into line items.